jmcook1186/RemoteIceSurfaceAnalyser/README.md

 3. Use per-cell dry mass to calculate cells/mL from ppb

     ppb is equal to ng/g.
 The mass of ice per mL is 0.917g.
-Therefore divide the value in ppb by the reciprocal of 0.917 and multiply by a constant C that accounts for the algae being in the upper 1mm of ice whereas field measurements have a vertical resolution of 1-2cm (C=10)
+Therefore divide the value in ppb by the reciprocal of 0.917

 Therefore, to get cells/mL:

-cells/mL = ppb / (((((PI() * 4^2) * 40)* 0.0014)*0.3) /0.917) *10)
+cells/mL = ppb / (((((PI() * 4^2) * 40)* 0.0014)*0.3) /0.917)

 ### 2DBA Band ratio index and prediction

-If the DISORT inversion is toggled ON, the 2DBA band ratio index and prediction is calculated by default.
+If the SNICAR inversion is toggled ON, the 2DBA band ratio index and prediction is calculated by default.
 The 2DBA index was proposed by Wang et al (2018) for biomass quantification.
 It is the ratio between reflectance in Sentinel 2 bands 5 / band 4.
-The ratio for each pixel is saved as the 2DBA index (the layer name in the output dataset is "Index2DBA").
-Wang et al. also proposed an exponential equation for converting index value into biomass concentration in cells/mL:

-cells/mL = 10^-35 * 2DBAIndex exp^(87.015*2DBAIndex)

-This is applied piwelwise and the predicted biomass concentration in cells/mL according to the Wang et al. (2018) method is saved as a separate layer in the output dataset, named "predict2DBA".
-This enables direct comparison between the biomass quantification estimated using the band ratio technique and the biomass quantification estimated using the inverse RTM.
+A conversion from index value to cell concentration is also applied.

 ### Missing pixel interpolation